 others for getting and having severe problems from meningitis need one shot.
 This includes adults who will travel or live in areas

 of the world where the disease is common.

-immunization.
+For adults up to age 55, the meningococcal conjugate vaccine (MCV) is usually given.
 Adults older than age 55 are immunized with the meningococcal

 polysaccharide (MPSV4) vaccine, called Menomune.
 Some people may need booster shots.